-Block Mountains are formed by the internal earth movements.
+Block Mountains are formed from the motions of the inner earth.

-When the forces of tension act on the rocks, they create faults in them.
+As the stress forces operate on the rocks they build faults in them.

-When the land between the two almost parallel faults is raised above the adjoining areas, it forms a block mountain.
+If the land is elevated above the surrounding areas between the two nearly parallel faults it forms a block mountain.

-It may also occur when land on the outer side of the faults slips down leaving a raised block between them.
+It can also occur when land falls down on the outer side of the faults leaving an elevated block between them.

-The rocks composing the fault levels may be flat-lying or even folded.
+The rocks that make up the fault levels can be smooth or even folded.

 The Vosges (France)

 Sierra Nevada (North America)